High-paying remote jobs are real.

 Cloud roles can pay well because infrastructure affects uptime, cost, performance, security, and scale.

-This is not usually a beginner role, but support jobs, IT roles, and certifications can help you move toward it.
+This is not usually a beginner role, but support jobs, IT roles, hands-on labs, and certifications can help you move toward it.

 A job that lets you build cloud skills can be worth taking even before it becomes high-paying.